• Home

 How to pick ripe hachiya persimmons

-For this recipe I used hachiya persimmons.
-These are the acorn shaped variety, not the squatty fuyu type that I shared in this how to cut a persimmon post.
+For this recipe I used acorn-shape hachiya persimmon, not the squatty tomato-shape fuyu persimmon variety that I shared in this how to cut a persimmon post.

 Pick up firm, not a hard persimmons if you can.
 You want the persimmon to give a little bounce when gently squeezing.
 They also should be blemish free.